velvia/filo/README.md

 I considered Cap'n Proto, but that has some issues in the Java client that needs to be worked out first.

+## Getting Started

+1. Clone the Google Flatbuffers [repo](https://github.com/google/flatbuffers).
+1. Install cmake - on OSX: `brew install cmake`
+1. `cmake -G "Unix Makefiles"`
+2. Run `make` at the root of the flatbuffers dir
+3. Put the `flatc` compiler binary in your path

 ## Filo-Scala

 Get it here: